derekfountain/pico-shift-register-74xx165/README.md

 operation.
 That's fine if you have the GPIOs free.
 If you're short on GPIOs you can't really use this approach.
-In this case you can use a shift register, which will allow you to capture the state of the 8 data lines using only 2 GPIOs.
+In this case you can use a shift register, which will allow you to capture the state of the 8 data lines using only 2 (maybe 3) GPIOs.

 With the shift register solution you connect the 8 data lines to the chip's 8 inputs, then when you want the data bus status you pulse